Apply to the University Honors College

 Current PSU students interested in enrolling in the Honors College should follow the instructions above to apply.
-If you are considering enrolling in Honors in your Senior year must meet with Honors advisor Brianna Avery prior to applying, to review your plan for completing the senior thesis.
+If you are considering enrolling in Honors in your Senior year, you must meet with Honors advisor Brianna Avery prior to applying, to review your plan for completing the senior thesis.
 Application deadlines are the same as those for Sophomores and Juniors.

-To be considered for the Honors College, applicants must answer the following essay questions (minimum of 250 words each).
+To be considered for the Honors College, applicants must answer the following essay questions.
 The minimum word requirement for each essay answer is 300 words; 500 words is the maximum.
 We suggest you write and edit your responses in a separate document and paste them into this application.

 For further information about the vibrant community, interdisciplinary curriculum, and research opportunities, visit University Honors College.

 Honors Application Instructions

 You are required to respond to question 1.
 You must also respond to either 2a or 2b to be considered for admission to the Honors College.
 Write a carefully composed, 300-500 word essay in response to the prompts.